Back Porch Scampi: An Easy 20-minute Meal

 It also got a thumb’s up from an elementary school-aged kid, who is as fickle as the wind.
 He loves one meal and detests the next one, even though it was a meal that I swear he loved two weeks before.

 Keeping in line with my new motto of simplicity in the kitchen, you can get this meal on the table in about 20 minutes or less.
 It’s the perfect busy weeknight meal.
-Whether you eat it on the back porch is up to you, but most of our evenings end up there, and we eat out there on a lot of spring nights.
+Whether you eat it on the back porch is up to you, but most of our evenings end up there, and we eat out there on many spring nights.
 If we don’t dine al fresco, then we at least dance al fresco.

 Some al fresco dancing